Russian American Pacific Partnership

 25th Annual Meeting Russian American Pacific Partnership

-The leading US-Russian bilateral meeting partnering businesses, regional and federal governments in a working meeting improving trans-Pacific cooperation and expanding economic opportunity.
+The leading US-Russian bilateral meeting between businesses, regional and federal governments in a working meeting improving trans-Pacific relations and expanding economic opportunity.

 The Russian American Pacific Partnership (RAPP) is a bilateral forum engaging the private-sector and government to identify and address barriers to business and commerce between the Russian East and the United States.
 Committed RAPP volunteers, private-sector partners, and government representatives collaborate to expand opportunity between Russia’s East and the western United States.